The Lullaby (1924 film)

 The Lullaby is a 1924 American silent drama film directed by Chester Bennett and starring Jane Novak, Robert Anderson, and Fred Malatesta.
 The story recounts a man being hung and his pregnant wife sent to prison.

 Plot

 As described in a film magazine review, newly wed Felipa is attacked by her husband Tony's friend Pietro.
 Tony intervenes and Pietro is killed.
 As a result, Tony is hanged for the killing and his pregnant wife is sentenced to imprisonment.
 A baby is born in prison, taken from its mother at the age of three, and adopted by the judge from the murder case, who is now the governor.
-After serving her twenty year sentence, Filipa is released.
+After serving her twenty-year sentence, Filipa is released.
 For the sake of her child Antoinette, she resigns all legal claims to her in favor of the guardians who raised the child.

 Cast

+Preservation

+With no prints of The Lullaby located in any film archives, it is considered a lost film.